 A STA participating in TDD group beamforming training and that has not established a DMG control mode connection with an intended peer switches its antenna configuration through all its receive sectors.
 In order to establish a DMG control mode connection, an initiator sends multiple TDD SSW frames during its assigned TDD slots.
-A TDD SSW frame indicates to the responders the TX Sector ID used by the initiator for the transmission of the TDD SSW frames, the time offset for which each responder should send its TDD SSW Feedback frame as response and the time offset each responder shall be ready to receive a TDD SSW Ack frame.
+A TDD SSW frame indicates to the responders the TX Sector ID used by the initiator for the transmission of the TDD SSW frames; in unscheduled TDD beamforming, the frames also include the time offset for which each responder should send its TDD SSW Feedback frame as response and the time offset each responder shall be ready to receive a TDD SSW Ack frame.
 Each responder sends its TDD SSW Feedback frame with the same sector it received the TDD SSW frame with the best quality.
 Following the reception of a TDD SSW Feedback frame, the initiator sends a TDD SSW Ack frame to each responder that acknowledges the received configuration.

 Change text at P325 L1 as follow

 During the TDD group BF training, the TDD SSW frame is sent periodically and is repeated multiple times for each TX Sector ID.
 The TDD group BF training sequence for each responder continues until the initiator sets the End of Training subfield in the TDD SSW Ack frame to 1 for the corresponding responder.
-In doing this, the intiator also indicates in the Initiator Transmit Offset subfield the time offsets on when the corresponding responder obtains the network configuration parameters and in the Responder Transmit Offset subfield the time offset on when the corresponding responder reports the results of the TDD group BF procedure.
+In case of unscheduled beamforming, the initiator also indicates in the Initiator Transmit Offset subfield the time offsets on when the corresponding responder obtains the TDD Slot Schedule element for allocated TDD slots for further TDD link access operation and in the Responder Transmit Offset subfield the time offset on when the corresponding responder reports the results of the TDD group BF procedure.
 The initiator can end a TDD group BF training with the responders simultaneously or individually.
 This is implementation dependent, and out of scope of this standard.

 Change text at P326 L1 as follow

-To receive the TDD SSW Feedback frame from the responder, the initiator shall set its receive antenna to the same DMG antenna and sector as was indicated, respectively, in the TX Antenna ID and TX Sector ID subfield of the respective TDD SSW frame at the time offset indicated by the following equation:
+To receive the TDD SSW Feedback frame from the responder, the initiator shall set its receive antenna to the same DMG antenna and sector as was indicated, respectively, in the TX Antenna ID and TX Sector ID subfield of the respective TDD SSW frame at the time offset indicated by the following equation that indicates the start transmission time of the TDD SSW Feaadback frame by the responder:

 ResponderFeedbackOffset – [(CountIndex + 1) × TXTIME(TDD SSW) + (CountIndex × SBIFS)] (3)